 It is important the teacher plan educational experiences for students throughout the school year.
 This is especially important during the final days school is in session.
-Meaningful instruction, which relates to early childhood curriculum, should be taught up to and including the last day of school.
+Meaningful instruction, related to grade level curriculum, should be taught up to and including the last day of school.
 This will help ensure an atmosphere of business-as-usual during those final days.